boing6000/generic-rest-api/README.md

 - api-version - this will be added as prefix to API route
 - model-namespace - the namespace of models
-- models - list of models you want to share via AIP
+- models - list of models you want to share via API

 ## Usage